thp/urlwatch/docs/source/configuration.rst

 Reporters
 ---------

+.. only:: html or pdf

     Configuration of reporters is described in :ref:`reporters`.

+.. only:: man

+    See :manpage:`urlwatch-reporters(5)` on the available reporters.

 Here is an example configuration that reports on standard output in color, as well as HTML e-mail using ``sendmail``: